makandra/edge_rider/README.md

 Sometimes you want to fetch associations for records that you already instantiated, e.g. when it has deeply nested associations.

-Edge Rider gives your model classes a method `.preload_associations`.
+Edge Rider gives your model classes and instances a method `preload_associations`.
 The method can be used to preload associations for loaded objects like this:

     @user = User.find(params[:id])
     User.preload_associations [@user], { threads: { posts: :author }, messages: :sender }
+    # or
+    user.preload_associations { threads: { posts: :author }, messages: :sender }

 *Implementation note*: Rails 3.0 already has a method [`.preload_associations`](https://apidock.com/rails/ActiveRecord/AssociationPreload/ClassMethods/preload_associations) which Edge Rider merely makes public.
 Edge Rider ports this method forward to Rails 3.1+.